← Back to Blog

 4. Used over new.
 Same performance, half the price.

-If I had to pick one driver for a high handicapper with no other information?
-The Ping G430 Max 10K or its predecessor the G425 Max.
+If I had to pick one driver for a high handicapper with no other information, it is the Ping G430 Max 10K or its predecessor the G425 Max.
 Most forgiving, most consistent, most likely to stay in your bag for years without you wondering if you need something different.
-Once you've got the driver sorted, pair it with the right golf ball for your swing speed — it makes more of a difference than you'd think.
+Once you've got the driver sorted, pair it with the right golf ball for your swing speed and a glove that does not slip at impact, like one of these budget golf gloves that still grip.

 But really: go hit a few at a store.
 Feel matters.
 The best driver is the one you're confident over.
 And confidence, for high handicappers, might be the most important spec of all.
 Once you've narrowed it down, compare driver prices across retailers to find the best current deal.